📍 Serving Hartford & All of Greater Hartford

 Surplus Proceeds After Tyler v.
 Hennepin

-For years, owners who lost property to tax foreclosure could lose all their equity, not just the taxes owed.
-That changed with the 2023 U.S. Supreme Court decision in Tyler v.
-Hennepin County, which held that keeping equity beyond the tax debt is an unconstitutional taking.
+Until recently, a Connecticut owner who lost a home to tax foreclosure could forfeit every dollar of equity, not just the taxes actually due — the town pocketed the windfall.
+The U.S. Supreme Court shut that down in its 2023 decision, Tyler v.
+Hennepin County, ruling that keeping value beyond the real tax debt is an unconstitutional taking under the Fifth Amendment.
 A municipality can no longer keep more than it is owed.
 When a tax-sale property brings more than the taxes, interest, and costs, the surplus proceeds belong to the former owner and other lienholders, and the collector must account for them.
 The deadlines and paperwork are strict, though, and you'll almost always keep more by selling on your own terms before the deadline than by trying to recover a surplus afterward.

 How to Stop a Connecticut Tax Foreclosure